ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 ---
 layout: post
-title: "Dependency Injection in AWS Lambda (Node.js)"
+title: "Dependency Injection in AWS Lambda Handler (Node.js)"
 tags: aws di ioc lambda serverless
 ---

 Dependency Injection is an important design pattern, and it should practiced in the AWS Lambda world too.
-This post will run through you a simple idea on how to achieve it with Node.js.
+This post will run through you a clean simple idea on how to achieve it with Node.js without the use of any framework or library.

 Imagine that we have a Lambda that will always return a list of tweets from a certain user.
 In our unit test, we'd like to make sure that this Lambda is unit tested by verifying that